erajasekar/erajasekar.github.io/_posts/2014-12-10-great-american-teach-in-explaining-programming-kids.md

 ######[Slide 4](http://www.slideshare.net/slideshow/embed_code/41810550?startSlide=4) : What is Computer Programming?

 > *Computers are really stupid but fast.* (this triggered huge laughter in 5th grade class). <br/>
-> *Humans is smart, but slow.*  <br/> If I ask you to do mutiplication of two four digit numbers, you might need more than two minutes, but computers can do in nano seconds.
+> *Humans is smart, but slow.*  <br/> If I ask you to do multiplication of two four digit numbers, you might need more than two minutes, but computers can do in nano seconds.

 > ***Programming is the act of taking complicated human ideas and breaking them down into simple enough instructions that a computer can understand and follow.*** <br/> Then the computer can perform your idea super-fast for you.